glanzel/ragtail/README.md

 # Ragtail

+> **Alpha** — Ragtail is in early development.
+APIs, database schema, and admin behaviour may change between releases; expect breaking changes until a stable 1.0.

 Ragtail is a Wagtail-inspired CMS built on [Oxyde ORM](https://oxyde.fatalyst.dev/) and FastAPI.
 It ships with:

 - hierarchical `Page` model